Lruzzi/Railway-Management-System/ReadMe.md

-This is my first website called Railway Management System Using PostgreSQL, Express, and NodeJS
+This is my first website called Railway Management System

+Using PostgreSQL, Express, and NodeJS

-This project has updated and now is version 3.0 or third form (apps folder)
+This project has been updated and now is version 3.0 or third form (apps folder)

 The First Form means that the html include in javascript file called index.js